 top of page

-Because as a human we have the tendency accumulate sets rules and paradigms that often times doesn't even align with our own goals and dreams.
+We humans have the tendency to accumulate sets of rules and paradigms that often don't even align with our own goals and dreams.

 Those meaningless rules are also called disabling ignorance; a concept that Peter F. Drucker came up with and detailed it in his book Managing Oneself.

-Disabling ignorance can hurt in so many ways and the worse of it, the carrier may be completely oblivious to the presence of it.
+Disabling ignorance can hurt in many ways, and the worst part is that the carrier may be completely oblivious to its presence.

 Donald Rumsfeld said the following: